vinhsuhi/EMGCN/README.md

 Please politely cite our work as follows:

-*Nguyen Thanh Tam, Huynh Thanh Trung, Hongzhi Yin, Tong Van Vinh, Darnbi Sakong, Bolong Zheng, Nguyen Quoc Viet Hung.
-Entity Alignment for Knowledge Graphs with Multi-order Convolutional Networks .
-In: TKDE 2020.*
+@article{nguyen2020entity,
+  title={Entity alignment for knowledge graphs with multi-order convolutional networks}, author={Nguyen, Tam Thanh and Huynh, Thanh Trung and Yin, Hongzhi and Van Tong, Vinh and Sakong, Darnbi and Zheng, Bolong and Nguyen, Quoc Viet Hung}, journal={IEEE Transactions on Knowledge and Data Engineering}, year={2020}, publisher={IEEE}
+}